-While COVID-19-related restrictions were the impetus for developing this resource, online offerings can help address barriers — travel time and costs, and conflicts with farm, family, and off-farm employment — women may encounter accessing in-person education anytime.
+While COVID-19-related restrictions were the impetus for the resource, online offerings can help address barriers — travel time and costs, and conflicts with farm, family, and off-farm employment — women may encounter accessing in-person education anytime.
 The strategies, practices, and lessons learned from this shift to online engagement will be applicable beyond the global pandemic.

 The guide has six sections: